czarnota/tietoevry-bash-training/README.md

 Modify your `~/.bashrc` so that you can see a live counter of total COVID cases world wide in your prompt.
-Create a tiny script that will run `curl` (in background), which will save current cases from the API in the `~/.cases` file.
-Then use `cat` to display it in the prompt.

 ```
 curl --location -s --request GET 'https://api.covid19api.com/summary'